satya-das/cib/README.md

 ## Abstract
 *Because there is no way for C++ to be ABI compatible programmers use C for exporting APIs that can be called from across a DLL boundary.
 There are some proposals about standard C++ ABI, like [Itanium C++ ABI](http://mentorembedded.github.io/cxx-abi/), that if used by all compilers (and different versions of same compiler) and that does not change based on compiler switch, will make it possible, at-least in theory, to use C++ for exporting APIs.
 But even if that becomes reality using C++ as public header will still be a difficulty in practice.
 A C++ class definition also contains private methods and data members which a programmer may not want its client to see.
 So, a C++ programmer will have to use a design pattern like [bridge](en.wikipedia.org/wiki/Bridge_pattern) or segregation of interface and implementation as used in COM.
+There will be other problems too, like changes in libray can make client program incompatible, forward and backward compatibility are something that will not be supported by just being ABI compatible.
-CIB solves the incompatible ABI problem (and it does much more than that) and still allows programmers to use C++ for exporting APIs without enforcing use of any particular design pattern or new way of writing program.
+CIB solves the incompatible ABI problem, makes component resilient against unimportant changes, and supports forward and backward compatibility.
+CIB supports all these without enforcing use of any particular design pattern or new way of writing program.
 CIB does not use low level compiler tricks, it does not try to exploit how any compiler implements C++ language feature.
 Basically CIB uses plain basic C/C++ to provide all its functionality.*

 ## Overview
-CIB is an automated way to generate code that allows one binary component to use classes and functions defined in another binary component built using different compiler or different version of same compiler.
+CIB is an automated way to generate code that allows one binary component to use classes and functions defined in another binary component that may be built using different compiler.
-For example it can be used by an application program to export C++ SDK which can be used by the plugins.
+For example it can be used by an application program to export C++ SDK which can be used to write plugins of the application.
 And plugin writers don't need to use exactly same compiler that was used to build the application.
 Since ABI compatibility cannot be guaranteed by C++ compilers, we can use CIB to publish C++ DLL or C++ SDK of an application.
 This also means CIB makes client, in binary form, compatible with future version of library.
+Also, library developer can chose to be forward compatible with it's client programs.

 *In this document the binary component that exposes its classes will be called Library, a library can be an executable or a DLL.
-The component that uses those classes will be called client of that library.*
+The component that uses SDK of the library will be called client of that library.*

 ## CIB Features:
   - Clients don't need to recompile just because library headers are modified unless the signature of API (methods and functions) used by client is changed.